Claiming depreciation on your rental property

 - Can you claim depreciation on a fully renovated rental property?

-- How can you claim depreciation on a rental property?
+- How can you claim depreciation on your rental property?

 What is rental property depreciation?